scijava/roi-model/masks.rst

         greymask.
 Both could have default widths and allow the user to override them.
 Convert via a shape e.g. implicitly convert line to cuboid and point to sphere?

+	The current mask representations store the mask data directly in the shape.
+We might wish to support alternative forms of storage, e.g. IFD (as a sprite sheet), labellings, etc.

 A circle, drawn a 6×6 pixel grid may be converted directly as a 6×6 pixel bitmap.
 Alternatively, the grid may be subdivided further so